 Followers: (No episodes available yet.)
 After an aspiring actress hits it big thanks to a candid Instagram, her life intersects with many other Tokyo women as they follow their dreams.

 Overall, this isn’t a bad selection of Japanese content to choose from.
 Nonetheless, if you still don’t find something you like above, I’d like to recommend other Asian dramas available on Netflix.
-I also covered Thai, Filipino, and Chinese/Taiwanese dramas available on Netflix.
+I also covered Thai, Filipino, and Chinese/Taiwanese dramas.